SAP-samples/cap-service-integration-codejam/exercises/12-extend-fiori-ui-with-annotations/README.md

 }
 ```

-The resolution of the value help is being provided via the JavaScript we added in an earlier exercise to `srv/external-service.js`, and in turn using the SAP Cloud SDK to make an OData query operation on the remote, external service.
+The resolution of the Value Help is being provided via the JavaScript we added in an earlier exercise to `srv/external-service.js`, and in turn using the SAP Cloud SDK to make an OData query operation on the remote, external service.

 ## Summary